Privacy Policy

 • Payment address;

-• payment method;
+• Payment method;

-• invoices;
+• Invoices;

-• contact persons;
+• Contact persons;

 • Hosting settings.

-• “XSRF-TOKEN” (1 hour): Defense against XSRF attacks;
+• "XSRF TOKEN" (1 hour): Defense against XSRF attacks;

-• “flexopus_portal_session” (1 hour): Maintaining the session;
+• “flexopus_portal_session” (1 hour): Session maintenance;

-• “flexopus-portal.tenant.create.form”: setting for the instances,
+• “flexopus-portal.tenant.create.form”: Settings for the instances,

-• “inertiaLocationVisit” (session): Calling a payment method.
+• “inertiaLocationVisit” (session): Invoking a payment method.

 Newsletter

-Online presence in social networks
+Online presence on social networks

 Processing for statistical purposes

-The legal basis for data processing is Art.
+The legal basis for data processing is Article 6(1)(a). f GDPR, based on our legitimate interest in effective information and communication with users, or Art.
 6 para.
-1 lit. f GDPR, based on our legitimate interest in effective information and communication with users, or Art.
-6 Para.
-1 lit. b GDPR, in order to stay in contact with our customers and to inform them, as well as to carry out pre-contractual measures with interested parties.
-If consent has been obtained, the legal basis is Art.
-6 para.
-1 lit. a GDPR.
+1 lit. b GDPR, in order to stay in contact with our customers and to inform them, as well as to carry out pre-contractual measures with prospective customers.
+Where consent has been obtained, the legal basis is Article 6(1)(a). a GDPR.

-Processing for lead generation and qualification (Lead Forms on Google, LinkedIn and Meta)
+Processing for lead generation and qualification (lead forms on Google, LinkedIn and Meta)

 • Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland